-The Plans follow Canadian accounting standards for pension plans for accounting policies related to its obligations.
-In selecting or changing accounting policies that do not relate to its obligations, the Plans comply on a consistent basis with Canadian accounting standards for private enterprises.
+The Plans follow Canadian accounting standards for pension plans for accounting policies related to its investment portfolios.
+In selecting or changing accounting policies that do not relate to its investment portfolios, the Plans comply on a consistent basis with Canadian accounting standards for private enterprises (ASPE).

 These financial statements are prepared on a going concern basis and present the aggregate financial position of the Plans as a separate financial reporting entity, independent of the participating employers and members.
-Only the assets and obligations to members eligible to participate in the Plans have been included in these financial statements.
+Only the net assets of the Plans have been included in these financial statements.
 These financial statements do not portray the funding requirements of the Plans or the benefit security of the individual plan members.